open-telemetry/oteps/text/trace/0170-sampling-probability.md

-Considering data points received during the interval, when the number of points exceeds K, select a probability proportional to size sample of points, output every point with a `sampler.adjusted_count` attribute.
+Considering data points received during the interval, when the number of points exceeds K, select a probability proportional to size sample of points, output every point with an adjusted count attribute.

 ## Explanation